QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 Once the system has been setup, we are ready to compute something and it is useful to examine the populations and coherences produced by the $R_1$ diagram.

+The pulse arrival times of $0, 5, 10, 20$ fs along with a resolution of 10 steps per fs, are selected arbitrarily to illustrate the functionality.
 This produces a plot showing the populations and coherences versus time as shown in Fig.~\ref{fig:example1}.
 Notice that from time $t=0$ to 5 fs, the system evolves as a coherence $|0\rangle\langle 1|$, from 5 fs to 10 fs, the system is projected onto a population $|1\rangle\langle 1|$ where it undergoes non-radiative relaxation.
 As noted above, this time period is referred to as the \textit{population time}.
 At 10 fs, it is again projected onto a coherence, this time $|1\rangle\langle 0|$ where it evolves for an additional 10fs before being projected back down to the $|0\rangle\langle 0|$ ground state.
 It is important to note that the coherences and populations are in the eigenbasis and not with regards to the primitive (pre-diagonalized) system.

 A full simulation will involve independently scanning $t_1$ and $t_3$ for a fixed $t_2$ population time.
 This is accomplished using \verb|coherence2d()| routine as illustrated here.